abasile1-tech/flash-card-application/README.md

  - Add a backup for the database
  - Allow the dropdown menu to disappear when somewhere else on the page is clicked
  - Allow each notebook to have a user-choosable color to allow for further customization
+ - Add a little piece of tape to each notebook and change the font to look handwritten (this will make it look more realistic)